For uptodate information on classes go to

 to incorporate in yourself… and which carries you…You’ve got to have vitality

-equal to that of the play to be able to do it…You’ve got to have the breath…because if there’s ever play with breath – well, that one…And then you’ve got to
+equal to that of the play to be able to do it…You’ve got to have the breath…because if there’s ever a play with breath – well, that one…And then you’ve got to

-have…kind of lightness, of levity, even in the strongest bits, if not tragic,
+have…a kind of lightness, of levity, even in the strongest bits, if not tragic,

 levity as if you were chomping enthusiastically into things.